pinyin/fragment/README.md

 When one of `key1`, `key2` and `key3` updates, the other two `Container` widgets in other lines won't be recreated.

-`fragment` method takes two parameters: a builder function which returns the target `Widget`, and an `Iterable` to determine when to call the builder.
-During each call, the second parameter is compared with the second parameter in previous call.
-If they are shallowly equal, current builder will be ignored and the cached widget is used as the return value of `fragment`, otherwise, the current builder gets called and its return value is cached and returned by `fragment`.
+`fragment` method takes two parameters: a `builder` function which returns the target `Widget`, and an `Iterable` to determine when to call the builder.
+During each call, the `deps` parameter is compared with the `deps` parameter in previous call.
+If they are shallowly equal, current `builder` will be ignored and the cached widget is used as the return value of `fragment`, otherwise, the current `builder` gets called and its return value is cached and returned by `fragment`.

-To know which previous `deps` should be used when comparing with a new one, the deps are added to a `List` to keep their order.
+To know which previous `deps` should be used when comparing with the new one, the deps are added to a `List` to keep their order.
 All `fragment` calls in the same `State` instance must have consistent orders across different passes of `build` calls, so please don't use `fragment` in dynamic loops and conditionals.

 ### Widget API